jestjs/jest/packages/jest-each/README.md

     - To inject nested object values use you can supply a keyPath i.e. `$variable.path.to.value`
     - You can use `$#` to inject the index of the test case
     - You cannot use `$variable` with the `printf` formatting except for `%%`
-- testFn: `Function` the test logic, this is the function that will receive the parameters of each row as function arguments
+- testFn: `Function` the test logic, this is the function that will receive the parameters of each row as function arguments as well as the `index` of row as an optional argument.

 #### `each([parameters]).describe(name, suiteFn)`